 Graphical user interface

-While you may want to automate your analysis from the command line, a graphical user interface is invaluable for browsing workflows and results and keeping an eye on current runs.
+While you may want to automate your analysis from the command line, a graphical user interface is useful for interactively browsing workflows and results.

 Security and compliance